 As new “disruptors” challenge our industry it will be really important for owners to measure performance closely so that appropriate actions can be undertaken both to manage revenues and control expenses.

 Data is a means to an end; it is a tool that management uses to make better decisions.
 We have all heard the expression “paralysis by analysis”; a Forbes contributor (Jeff Boss) has this to say:

 “What, then, do you do in today’s world where there is so much information to navigate?
 After all, trying to stay up to date with the latest viewpoints and updates is akin to the human version of an information hamster wheel: you can run along it all day but never actually arrive anywhere.”

 The first step is to define the KPIs that will provide insight into the car park business performance as well as its relationship to the business it supports.

 The next step is to identify the source of the data needed to calculate those KPIs and how that data is going to be gathered and audited.
 Is this a task delegated to one or more operators managing various car parks in the owner’s portfolio or will the owner develop its own business intelligence software?
 The answer to this question requires pros and cons to be clearly identified.
 Within our ever changing technological environment there are now tools such as dynamic pricing which allows operational decisions to be made to affect not just profitability but also maximise efficiency, reduce congestion and change people’s habits.

 Regardless of the outcome, the data (or more importantly the KPIs) will need to be reviewed on a regular and timely basis, compared against budgets, evaluated against changing market forces and acted upon as necessary.

 This article was published in The Parking Professional magazine, July 2018.
-Register or Log In to download the PDF version of this article:
+Download the PDF version of this article: